 Lisa was born and raised on a general crop and livestock farm in northeast Kansas.
 Black baldy cows and an Angus bull comprised the genetic base of the family cowherd.
 In the late ’70′s, her father bought his first Simmental bull to use on the baldy cowherd.
 Weaning weights were tremendous, and the Simmental influence was there to stay.

 Our youngest daughter Kayla and her husband Ty live south of Burdett, Kansas.
 Ty farms and ranches with his family near Rozel, along with being the head high school boy's basketball coach at Pawnee Heights, in Rozel, Kansas.
 Kayla is Ty's right-hand woman, helping out wherever she's needed at Josefiak Farms.
 She especially enjoys cooking meals for the harvest crews, moving equipment and is the creator of and club director for "Southern Plains Thunder," a club volleyball team for south central Kansas.
-Her passions have been running and playing volleyball, and now her dream of coaching an elite club is on its way.
-Their daughter, Miss Nora Ann, was born in July of 2016 and is quite a sassy little thing!
+Her passions have been running and playing volleyball, and now her dream of coaching an elite club has come to fruition.
+Their daughter, Nora Ann, was born in July of 2016 and is quite a sassy little thing!
 Mila Joy joined their family in November of 2017.
 The newest addition to the Josefiak family is Baker Ty, born in July of 2019.
 He was born 6 weeks early and spent 2 weeks in the NICU in Wichita but all is well now and they are a happy family of five!